1921 – November 14th, The Roseland Civic League formed for the Improvement of Roseland. Membership fee $1, used to clean streets.

 1940 – The phone was taken out of the Post Office, as many new and private phones were being installed in the village.

 At each meeting the war news of the day was discussed with the members working on various Red Cross projects.

 1949 – Roseland Women’s Club started the area’s first library.

 1949 – Roseland Women’s Club paid in full $258 for new dock built behind community building.

 1957 – February 7, a limit of $2500 for the building addition was passed.

 1959 – Concrete block addition was constructed

-1959 – January 19th, the Indian River County Commissioners requested that Roseland Women’s Club be the designated custodians of the Roseland Community Building.
+1959 – January 19th, the Indian River County Commissioners designated the Roseland Women’s Club custodians of the Roseland Community Building.
 This arrangement is still in effect today.

 1996 – The building was renovated inside and out with A/C and heat added.